groland11/gmail-send-pgp/README.md

 - python3-gpg

 You can also install these packages using pip3, but then you have to update them manually whenever there is a bugfix or security patch.

-## Steps to take for OAuth authentication
-- Go to https://developers.google.com/gmail/api/quickstart/python and click on the **"Enable the Gmail API"** button.
-- Follow the steps and download the file as **"credentials.json"** into the script directory.
-Among other data, the file contains most importantly the client id, the redirect uri, and the secret to encrypt further communication with the Google authentication service (take a look at the OAuth workflow for further details).
-- Run the script in a **local console** or over an SSH connection with X11 forwarding enabled (see usage below).
-- If you run the script for the **first time**, it will open your default web browser where you have to login to your Gmail account and grant access rights to the script.
-- In the background, the script will receive an authentication code used to access your Gmail account (access token).
-The token along with some other required data will be stored as **"gmail.storage"** in the script directory.
-- For any subsequent runs, the script will reuse the already existing **access token** stored in "gmail.storage".
-- Once the access token expires, the script will automatically request and store a new access token using the **refresh token** which is also stored in "gmail.storage".
-- When the **[refresh token expires](https://developers.google.com/identity/protocols/oauth2#expiration)** (if you change your password or if you haven't used the refresh token for more then 6 months), you have to repeat these steps.

 ## Usage
 ```